 29. We have been told that politicians and or MVEDGE forced the hospital downtown.
 Our politicians say the hospital board picked the downtown location.
 Set this aside, because either way, none of these people live in Downtown Utica.
 It is safe to believe most of them don't venture too far of Genesee Street.
 So what would they really know of the Columbia Lafayette Neighborhood?
 It is wrong that outsiders have labeled this productive district; "crushing blight" and "functionally obsolete", and condemned it to a would-be destructive urban renewal scheme.

 30. The New York State budget, Utica's finances, and Oneida County's budgets are not flush.
 The healthcare industry and healthcare insurance spending/funding models are in extreme turmoil.
-Additionally, Upstate New York is loosing population.
-At the same time we have the highest property taxes in the country!
-Why, with three hospital facilities (each have undergone multiple modernization phases), are we looking to build a hugely expensive hospital and parking garage on the backs of taxpayers?
+The state Hospital Funding is very troubled.
+Additionally, while Upstate New York is loosing population, New York residents living here in the "Empire State" face the highest tax burden in the nation [Ref.].
+Furthermore, Oneida County ranks among the state's highest in sales tax [Ref.].
+Why, with three hospital facilities (each have undergone multiple modernization phases), are we looking to build a hugely expensive hospital in addition to a Parking Garage on the backs of taxpayers?
 Why with all this distressing data, why would Downtown Utica be risking its downtown economic strategy on a tax-exempt hospital district that's already working to kick-out taxpaying businesses?
 The downtown hospital concept makes no sense at all!

 We are not against a new hospital, only the location - place the hospital where it is not so damaging.
 Please read What's So Wrong With St. Luke's?